kbilsted/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.md

     doSomeB();
 ```

- if you find you have to in-line the "then-part" of your "if" in order to save vertical space (for example to fit your method to the screen's real estate), you are likely to get more readability from extracting parts of that method into separate methods instead.
+If you find you have to in-line the "then-part" of your "if" in order to save vertical space (for example to fit your method to the screen's real estate), you are likely to get more readability from extracting part(s) of that method into separate method(s) instead.